 More recently faecal PCR has been recommended as the diagnostic test of choice for TF infection, being more sensitive than both direct examination and culture by the InPouch™ method.
 However, PCR on faeces can be problematic due to the PCR-inhibitory effect of many substances that are co-purified with the DNA during extraction.

-A real-time quantitative (Q)PCR has recently been developed by the Molecular Diagnostic Unit, Langford Veterinary Services for the detection and quantification of TF in faecal samples.
+A real-time quantitative (Q)PCR has recently been developed by the Molecular Diagnostic Unit, Langford Vets for the detection and quantification of TF in faecal samples.
 This new multiplex assay is the first to use an internal amplification control PCR alongside the TF PCR, enabling detection of any inhibitory substances present in the extracted DNA, which could cause false negative TF results.

 The use of QPCR in this new assay also allows us to report the relative amount of TF present in the faeces, which may be useful in monitoring the response to treatment.